There is something liberating about traveling. Maybe it’s the pressure and release of the whole experience.

 Is there anything more beautiful than flying thirty two thousand feet above the earth?

 The release of space comes when you finally reach your destination and yank open that taut zipper on your luggage.
-But I have only reached Manhattan.
-I still have thousands upon thousands of miles to go before I sleep.
+But I have only reached my first stop: I still have thousands upon thousands of miles to go before I sleep.

 There is something else about traveling: you’re suddenly aware of your vulnerability.
 Some moments are subtle, like when you remove your shoes in the security line at the airport.
 In that moment, when you realize that everyone around you is barefoot, you are all equally human and vulnerable.